Looking to raise capital for your company’s growth?

 Shares

-Shares – or stocks – are equity securities, so buyers of shares become co-owners and provide long-term funding.
+Shares – or stocks – are equity securities, so buyers of shares become co-owners and provide a funding that does not need to be paid back.
 In return, the investors look for the increase of the share price and/or receive dividend as the company grows and develops.

 Bonds